Hunt progression analytics

 Treasure Hunt analytics are most useful when they help you improve the real-world route:

-Sequentialhunts, look for the first stage where participants seem to fall away. - In
+- In fixed-route hunts, look for the first stage where participants seem to fall away.

 - If completion is low, review the difficulty of hints, questions, and physical placement together rather than in isolation.